-Final Position/Inside Parallel - It is important that you finish each exercise exactly as the examiner has instructed you.
-If you do not maneuver the vehicle into its final position as described by the examiner, you will be penalized and could fail the basic skills test.
+It is important that you finish each exercise exactly as the examiner has instructed.
+Your vehicle must be within final exercise boundaries (other than mirrors and unique vehicle parts at or higher than door mirror height, such as a bucket truck).
+If you do not maneuver the vehicle into its final position as described by the examiner, you will be penalized and will fail the Basic Control Skills test.
+You MUST complete the exercises as directed.